 This is a great option for those who have recently adopted a kitten.
 This litter works perfectly for training your new kitten to use the litter box.
 The litter is made with natural herbs that specifically attract and catch kittens' attention.

 You’ll also feel great about how low dust and fragrance-free this litter is.
-This cat litter also clumps up very well and is easy to clean, making it easy for you and extra clean for your new kitty.
+This best kitten litter also clumps up very well and is easy to clean, making it easy for you and extra clean for your new kitty.

 Best Scented Cat Litter

 If you just can't handle the smell of your cat's litter box, then you might consider choosing a cat litter with a safe and natural scent.